Top 9 HIPAA Audit Triggers Independent Practices Don't See Coming

 3. A Business Associate's breach that exposes the practice's PHI

-Practice control: BAA hygiene.
-Current BAAs, documented due diligence, and vendor risk reviews are the documentation OCR asks for when the trigger is upstream.
+Practice control: BAA hygiene as a continuous program — current BAAs, documented due diligence at intake, and vendor risk reviews on a scheduled cadence — produces the exact documentation OCR requests when the trigger arrives from upstream.

 4. Media coverage of a sector incident

-A national breach incident draws sector-wide attention.
-After Change Healthcare, OCR opened investigations into many smaller covered entities that used Change-adjacent services.
-Media coverage of a sector pattern can shift OCR's enforcement focus toward similar organizations.
+A national breach incident draws sector-wide attention to a category of covered entity.
+After Change Healthcare, OCR opened investigations into many smaller covered entities running Change-adjacent services across the revenue cycle, with the media coverage shifting enforcement focus toward the broader sector of similar organizations.

-Practice control: Limited — but practices in attention zones (specific sectors, specific incident proximities) should anticipate scrutiny and document accordingly.
+Practice control: Limited on the trigger itself; practices sitting inside attention zones (specific sectors, specific incident proximities) should anticipate scrutiny and document program activity at higher cadence during the post-incident window.

 5. Referrals from other regulators

-State attorneys general, the FTC, state medical boards, and other federal agencies regularly refer cases to OCR.
-A state-level breach investigation can become a federal HIPAA investigation through this referral path.
+State attorneys general, the FTC, state medical boards, and other federal agencies regularly refer cases to OCR through the inter-agency referral path.
+A state-level breach investigation escalates into a federal HIPAA investigation through this route in a consistent share of multi-jurisdictional cases.

-Practice control: Comprehensive state-law compliance reduces referral risk.
-Most states have notification laws stricter than HIPAA on some dimension.
+Practice control: Comprehensive state-law compliance reduces referral risk materially, given that most states maintain notification laws stricter than HIPAA on at least one dimension (timing, scope of covered data, individual notice content).

 6. Right of Access complaints

-OCR's Right of Access Initiative has settled 45+ cases since 2019.
-The trigger is consistent: a patient requests records, the practice misses the 30-day window or charges fees beyond cost-based recovery, the patient complains.
+OCR's Right of Access Initiative has settled 45+ cases since 2019, and the trigger pattern reads consistently across every case: a patient requests records, the practice misses the 30-day window or charges fees beyond cost-based recovery, the patient files a complaint with OCR, the investigation opens.

-Practice control: Documented patient-access workflow with timestamps, defined fee structure, and named accountability for the 30-day clock.
-Reference: 45 CFR §164.524.
+Practice control: A documented patient-access workflow with timestamps, defined fee structure, and named accountability for the 30-day clock under 45 CFR §164.524 operates as the defensible artifact in any subsequent investigation.

 7. Employee whistleblower reports

-Practice control: Internal reporting channels and documented sanctions for policy violations.
-A workforce that trusts the internal channel reports concerns there first.
+Practice control: Internal reporting channels paired with documented sanctions for policy violations keep workforce concerns inside the practice for first review.
+A workforce that trusts the internal channel files concerns through that route before escalating externally.

 8. Random compliance reviews

-OCR has authority under 45 CFR §160.308 to conduct compliance reviews even absent a specific complaint or breach.
-The 2016 Phase 2 audit program reviewed 200+ covered entities and Business Associates by this mechanism.
-Future audit cycles can do the same.
+OCR has authority under 45 CFR §160.308 to conduct compliance reviews absent any specific complaint or breach event.
+The 2016 Phase 2 audit program reviewed 200+ covered entities and Business Associates through this mechanism, and future audit cycles can resume the same authority at OCR's discretion.

 9. OCR follow-up from prior investigations

-A practice that has settled a prior OCR matter or has an open Corrective Action Plan (CAP) is subject to follow-up.
-CAP compliance reports are an audit input.
-Practices in this category should treat the post-investigation period as continuing examination.
+A practice that has settled a prior OCR matter or carries an open Corrective Action Plan (CAP) remains subject to OCR follow-up across the CAP term.
+CAP compliance reports themselves serve as audit input across the period, and practices in this category should treat the post-investigation window as continuing examination by the agency.

-Practice control: Operational adherence to the CAP requirements and timely reporting.
+Practice control: Operational adherence to the CAP requirements across the term, with timely reporting at each milestone defined in the agreement.

 What this list means for daily compliance work